-Courts hold that a standard mortgage clause grants independent rights to the mortgagee from the insurer that can be enforced regardless of the actions of the mortgagor.
+Courts hold that a standard mortgage clause grants independent rights to the mortgage from the insurer that can be enforced regardless of the actions of the mortgagor.
 A standard mortgage clause, like the open mortgage clause, provides that the loss will be payable to the mortgagee "as its interest may appear", but it goes further to provide that the insurance, as to the mortgagee, will not be invalidated by acts of the insured.
 Lee R. Russ and Thomas F. Segalla, COUCH ON INSURANCE § 65:9 (2013).
 Examples of cases that provided payments to the mortgagee under such clauses are Nat.
 Comm.
 Bank & Trust Co. v.
 Jamestown Mut.
 Ins.
 Co., 334 N.Y.S.2d 1000 (N.Y.
 Sup.
 Ct.
 1972) and Foremost Ins.
 Co. v Allstate Ins.
 Co., 460 N.W.
 2d 242 (1990).
 In the National Commercial Bank case the insurer claimed that material misrepresentations of the insured voided the policy.
-However, the court found that the standard mortgage clause created a separate contract between insurer and mortgagee that was not affected by the actions of the insured.
-Foremost involved yet another case of arson by the insured, but because the policy named the mortgagee under the standard or union clause, it was entitled to recover despite the actions of the insured.
+However, the court found that the standard mortgage clause of a separate contract between insurer and mortgagee under the standard or union clause, it was entitled to recover despite the actions of the insured.
 See, John W. Steinmetz and Stephen E. Goldman, The Standard Mortgage Clause in Property Insurance Policies, 33 TORT & INS.
 L. J. 81 (1997).

-- Lenders Loss Payable.
-See Endnote 147 Protections of Mortgage Standard Commercial Property Policy Section F.2 Additional Conditions Mortgageholders.
-Also see ISO CP 12 18 06 07 Loss Payable Provisions, Par.s C. Loss Payable Clause and D. Lender's Loss Payable Clause (forms attached to this Article). - Authorized Representative.
-See Endnote 19 Signed By An "Authorized Representative"?
+148 Lenders Loss Payable.
+See Endnote 147 - Protections of Mortgage - Standard Commercial Property Policy - Section F.2 Additional Conditions - Mortgageholders.
+Also see ISO CP 12 18 06 07 Loss Payable Provisions, Par.s C. Loss Payable Clause and D. Lender's Loss Payable Clause (forms attached to this Article).

+149 Authorized Representative.
+See Endnote 19 - Signed By An "Authorized Representative"?